kedacore/keda-docs/content/docs/2.8/scalers/aws-dynamodb.md

 - `awsRegion` - AWS Region for the DynamoDB Table.
 - `tableName` - The target table where the scaler execute the query.
 - `targetValue` - The target value for the number of items retrieved by the query.
+- `activationTargetValue` - Target value for activating the scaler.
+(Default: `0`, Optional, [More info about activation](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds))
 - `expressionAttributeNames` - one or more substitution tokens for attribute names in an expression.
 Defined as JSON.
 - `keyConditionExpression` - the condition that specifies the key values for items to be retrieved by the Query action.
 - `expressionAttributeValues` - one or more values that can be substituted in an expression.
 Defined as JSON.